Lawtrades-Inc/lawtrades-web-take-home/README.md

 # lt-take-home

 ## Project Directions
-1. Your list is to take a list of job postings/ job opportunities and then display it nicely.
+1. Your task is to take a list of job postings/ job opportunities and then display it nicely.
 2. Here are the public APIs that are available for you to use:
 ```
 https://lawtrades-be.herokuapp.com/v1/public/positions?status=Publish&page=0&limit=21&talentType[]=attorney&seniority[]=Senior&employmentType[]=Full-Time+%2F+Contract&minPayout=100&maxPayout=400